Offering a person-centred approach to health-care

 How we can put people at the centre of their care

 To have a more patient-centred approach, there needs to be regular patient experience reporting.
 Also health-care providers need access to a pool of validated and standardized patient-centred tools and resources.

-Person-centred care is one of the most critical elements in Canada’s cancer control strategy.
-As such, the Partnership is committed to exploring with partners across Canada, the most effective ways to embed a person-centred perspective throughout a person’s cancer journey.
+Through the Person-centred Perspective Initiative, the Canadian Partnership Against Cancer is committed to improving the patient experience.
+We are working with partners across Canada to find the best ways to embed a person-centred perspective throughout a person’s cancer journey.